TechieTeee/Hamtaro_Hero/README.md

 # Hamtaro_Hero
-Python Adventure Game Based on Reimagining of Popular, Nitendo Game Hamtaro Series
+Python Adventure Game Based on Reimagining of the Popular, Nitendo Game Series "Hamtaro"